 While it may seem scary to take up a charge on behalf of the federal government, you have the right to remain anonymous.
 If your case is successful, you will receive a financial reward equivalent to 10-30% of sanctions collected.

 Contact a Qui Tam Lawyer

 A Qui Tam or Whistleblower Lawyer from The Carlson Law Firm will provide you with confidential legal guidance during a free consultation.
 Call us today 800-359-5690 for a free case evaluation.

 A Carlson Law Firm Whistleblower Lawyer Can Help

 If you are aware of a business or person defrauding the government, contact a Whistleblower Lawyer from our firm today.
-The Carlson Law Firm’s attorney are skilled defenders of justice.
+The Carlson Law Firm’s attorneys are skilled defenders of justice.
 As a Veteran owned and operated law firm, we take it seriously when government fraud occurs.
 These acts not only hurt the wallets of our taxpayers but often cause physical harm to the men and women who wear a uniform in this country.

 There's a Carlson Law Firm near you